 San Jose’s Japantown is one of only three remaining historic Japanese communities in the United States.
 While the local business district just north of Downtown San Jose is small (bounded by First Street to the west, 8th Street to the east, Empire Street to the south and Taylor Street to the north), it's one of the most unique neighborhoods in Silicon Valley for it's mix of history and modern culture.

-Try to visit during the popular Obon Festival (this year: July 9-10, 2016) when the streets close down for the weekend to celebrate this traditional Japanese summer festival featuring food, arts, and performances including the popular local Japanese taiko drumming group, San Jose Taiko.
+Try to visit during the popular Obon Festival in July when the streets close down for the weekend to celebrate this traditional Japanese summer festival featuring food, arts, and performances including the popular local Japanese taiko drumming group, San Jose Taiko.

 The mission of the Japanese American Museum of San Jose (535 N. 5th Street) is to collect, preserve, and share Japanese American art, history, and culture.
 The museum’s small collection has photos and memorabilia from early Japanese families who settled in the Santa Clara Valley and exhibits on the challenges the community faced over the years, including the forced incarceration of Japanese American citizens during World War II.
 The museum hosts regular talks and events.